mapado/rest-client-sdk-bundle/README.md

 For a more complete information on the usage, I recommand you to look at the [component documentation](https://github.com/mapado/rest-client-sdk#usage)

 ### Using cache
 By providing a Psr6 `Psr\Cache\CacheItemPoolInterface` to cache.cache_item_pool, each entity and entityList fetched will be stored in cache.
+Set serialization to false on your `Psr\Cache\CacheItemPoolInterface` for complex objects (eg: Doctrine objects)